-- Country: Select the country where the Zyxel Device is located. - Note: The County field is not available and you cannot change the country code if the Zyxel Device products comply with the U.S. laws, policies and regulations and are to be sold to the U.S. market. - Note: Due to each country's regulations on frequency band usage, the available radio bands (2.4 GHz, 5 GHz, and 6 GHz) may differ by the Country field you select here, or markets the Zyxel Device products are sold to. - Time Zone: Select the time zone of your location.
+• Country: Select the country where the Zyxel Device is located.

+Note: The County field is not available and you cannot change the country code if the Zyxel Device products comply with the U.S. laws, policies and regulations and are to be sold to the U.S. market.

+- Time Zone: Select the time zone of your location.
 This will set the time difference between your time zone and Greenwich Mean Time (GMT). - Enable Daylight Saving: Select the option if you use Daylight Saving Time.
 Configure the day and time when Daylight Saving Time starts and ends. - Offise t allows you to specify how much the clock changes when daylight saving begins and ends.
 Enter a number from 1 to 5.5 (by 0.5 increments).